Concurrent Process Histories and Resource Transducers: Single-Object Double Categories

-In this section we set up the rest of our development by presenting the theory of \emph{single object double categories}, being those double categories $\D$ with exactly one object.
+In this section we set up the rest of our development by presenting the theory of \emph{single-object double categories}, being those double categories $\D$ with exactly one object.
 In this case $\D$ consists of a \emph{horizontal edge monoid} $\D_H = (\D_H, \otimes, I)$, a \emph{vertical edge monoid} $\D_V = (\D_V, \otimes, I)$, and a collection of \emph{cells}

 where $A,B \in \D_H$ and $X,Y \in \D_V$.
-Given cells $\alpha,\beta$ where the right boundary of $\alpha$ matches the left boundary of $\beta$ we may form a cell $\alpha \vert \beta$ -- their \emph{horizontal composite} -- and similarly if the bottom boundary of $\alpha$ matches the top boundary of $\beta$ we may form $\frac{\alpha}{\beta}$ -- their \emph{vertical composite} -- with the boundaries of the composite cell formed from those of the component cells using $\otimes$.
+Given cells $\alpha,\beta$ where the right boundary of $\alpha$ matches the left boundary of $\beta$ we may form a cell $\alpha \vert \beta$ --- their \emph{horizontal composite} --- and similarly if the bottom boundary of $\alpha$ matches the top boundary of $\beta$ we may form $\frac{\alpha}{\beta}$ --- their \emph{vertical composite} --- with the boundaries of the composite cell formed from those of the component cells using $\otimes$.
 We depict horizontal and vertical composition, respectively, as in:

 Horizontal and vertical composition of cells are required to be associative and unital.
 We omit wires of sort $I$ in our depictions of cells, allowing us to draw horizontal and vertical identity cells, respectively, as in: